WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_initialguideline_full.md

 The main steps are:

-* The GDHCN participant sets up a GitHub repository for each environment (UAT, Production).
+* The GDHCN Participant sets up a GitHub repository for each environment (UAT, Production).
-* The GDHCN participant prepare their keys and push them to repository
+* The GDHCN Participant prepare their keys and push them to repository

  Please follow the steps described in the: [tng-participant-template](https://github.com/WorldHealthOrganization/tng-participant-template) and [README.md](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/README.md).